anwarabdullahn/acme-accounting/docs/reports-performance-plan.md

 - Keep `GET` response keys (`'accounts.csv'`, `'yearly.csv'`, `'fs.csv'`).
 Values become status strings or structured objects; if structure changes, include both string summary and detail fields.

 ## Acceptance Criteria
-- `POST /api/v1/reports` responds in ~<50ms under idle load.
+- `GET /api/v1/reports` responds in ~<50ms under idle load.
 - `tmp/` is scanned once per run; no sync FS calls remain in reports code.
-- No overlapping runs; concurrent `POST`s do not start duplicate work.
+- No overlapping runs; concurrent `GET`s do not start duplicate work.
 - Outputs match prior format and semantics for the same inputs.
 - `GET /api/v1/reports` shows clear status and timing for each report.

 ## Risks & Mitigations
 - Input format variance: if dates are not ISO, fall back to `new Date(date).getFullYear()` behind a try/catch or format check.
 - Large files: streaming avoids OOM; ensure backpressure by line-by-line processing.
-- Error visibility: set error state and log; do not fail the `POST` request.
+- Error visibility: set error state and log; do not fail the `GET` request.

 ## Rollout
 - Implement steps 1–6 behind a small PR; verify locally with sample CSVs in `tmp/`.